When it's time to buy a house, price definitely matters.

 Even a difference of 1% between mortgage APRs could mean the difference of thousands of dollars over the life of a mortgage.

-Depending on your current rating, it could be worth taking the extra time to build up your credit score before getting serious about buying a house.
+But depending on your current rating, it could be worth taking the extra time to build up your credit score before getting serious about buying a house.

 Be strategic and buy your home during the best season for buyers